lgarrison/numba-2pcf/README.md

 the runtime still formally scales as O(N<sup>2</sup>), it makes the 2PCF tractable for many realistic problems in cosmology and large-scale structure.

-A numba implementation isn't likely to beat Corrfunc on speed, but numba can still be fast enough to be useful (especially when the computation parallelizes well).
+A Numba implementation isn't likely to beat Corrfunc on speed, but Numba can still be fast enough to be useful (especially when the computation parallelizes well).
 The idea is that this code provides a "fast enough" parallel implementation while still being highly readable—the 2PCF implementation is about 150 lines